gregory-ledenev/My-Portfolio/README.md

 ### Protection Developer

-Provides a framework to add licensing support into applications; ability to develop custom backend implementations as well as basic licenses generation functionality.
+Provides a framework to add licensing support into applications; ability to develop custom backend implementations as well as basic license generation functionality.

 ### Protection Enterprise